 historians, curators, dignitaries, sociologists, artists, poets, and many more.

-– Dignitaries attending exhibitions have included President Clinton; Prime Minister of Israel, Shimon Peres; the First Lady of Singapore, Madame Goh Chok Tong; the International Olympic Committee Chairman’s wife, Mrs. Bovijn, and Mrs. Annan the wife of the United Nations Secretary General.
+– Dignitaries attending exhibitions have included US President Bill Clinton; Prime Minister of Israel, Shimon Peres; the First Lady of Singapore, Madame Goh Chok Tong; the International Olympic Committee Chairman’s wife, Mrs. Bovijn, and Mrs. Annan the wife of the United Nations Secretary General.

 – Salt Lake City Magazine deemed WBB one of the top five events of the Cultural Olympiad along with Chihuly and the Pilobolus Dance Theater.
 2002